-The total population of the 62 inhabited SA1s for which there are no NZDep2018 data, or for which the data are withheld, is less than 1000.
+The total population of the 62 inhabited SA1s for which there are no NZDep2018 data, or for which the data are withheld, is 969.

 Figure 4: NZDep2018 distribution in the North Island of New Zealand

 Yellow areas either had no one usually resident or a withheld NZDep2018 value due to very small numbers of residents providing information.